Applications for our 2024-2025 youth competition are closed. Please check back later for audition information for the following season.

 Brahin Jamal Ahmaddiya, 2024

-Brahin Jamal Ahmaddiya is a seventeen-year-old clarinetist in eleventh grade.
+Brahin Jamal Ahmaddiya is a seventeen-year-old clarinetist in eleventh grade at Upper Darby High School.
 He started playing the clarinet at the young age of nine.
 Around a year later, he began taking private lessons at Settlement Music School's Wynnefield branch with his first private teacher Evan Kilgore.
 He currently attends Settlement's Mary Louise Curtis branch and is taught by Dr. Rié Suzuki.
+There, he is a member of the Weinstein Advanced Study Woodwind Quintet.
+In 2020 Brahin joined the Philadelphia Music Alliance for Youth Artists' Initiative (PMAY).
+PMAY is a program dedicated to the nurturing of young musicians that aspire to become professional musicians.
+Brahin believes PMAY is a crucial part of his development and that he wouldn't be here without their support.
 Recently, Brahin attended the Interlochen Arts Academy, where he was first exposed to a glimpse of the true professional world.
 After this experience, he returned with a fresh and burning dedication to music.
 Now, Brahin is in high school, currently enjoying his time there.
 He is on track to finish high school with college credits and wants to get a degree in Clarinet Performance.

 Concerto Competition Winner